A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

 Turning back to our \tspname{} instance $(G,T)$ and its optimum solution $W$, our goal is to enumerate a possibly small family of subsets of $T$ that contains some complete computation path leading to the discovery of $W$.
+The remainder of the construction is depicted in Figure~\ref{fig:overview} (on page \pageref{fig:overview}) and we encourage the reader to analyze it while reading the description.
+The description is divided into ``concepts'', which are not steps of the algorithm, but of the analysis leading to its formulation.

-The idea for this will be as follows.
-Take any minimal tree $H_0$ in (the underlying undirected graph) of $G$ spanning all terminals of $T$.
+\paragraph*{Concept 1: adding a tree.} Take any (inclusionwise) minimal tree $H_0$ in the underlying undirected graph of $G$ spanning all terminals of $T$.
 We may assume that $H_0$ contains at most $k$ leaves that are all terminals, at most $k-2$ vertices of degree at least $3$, and otherwise it consists of at most $2k-3$ simple paths connecting these leaves and vertices of degree at least $3$ (further called {\em{special}} vertices of $H_0$).
 To avoid technical issues and simplify the picture, we introduce another assumption. \begin{enumerate}[({A}3)] \item Walk $W$ and tree $H_0$ do not share any edges. \end{enumerate}

 Let $H$ be the graph formed by the union of $W$ and $H_0$.
-Even though both $W$ and $H$ consists of at most $2k$ simple paths in $G$, the graph $H$ may have many vertices of degree more than $3$.
-This is because a subpath $Q$ between two consecutive terminals on $W$ and a path $P$ in $H_0$ that connects two special vertices of $H_0$ may cross many times.
+Even though both $W$ and $H_0$ consist of at most $2k$ simple paths in $G$, the graph $H$ may have many vertices of degree more than $3$.
+One of the possible scenarios for that is when a subpath $Q$ between two consecutive terminals on $W$ and a path $P$ in $H_0$ that connects two special vertices of $H_0$ cross many times.
 The intuition is, however, that the planar structure of $H$ roughly resembles a structure of a planar graph on $\Oh(k)$ vertices, and a sphere-cut decomposition of this planar graph of width $\Oh(\sqrt{k})$ should give rise to the sought hierarchical partition of terminals leading to the discovery of $W$ by the dynamic programming algorithm.

+Another way of looking at the tree $H_0$ is that we can control the homotopy types of closed curves in the plane punctured at the terminals, by examining how they cross with $H_0$.